D4N1L0200/DelRenderer/README.md

 ## Usage

-### NOTE:
+### 2D Mode
-The current version has the 3d mode hidden, you can only use the 2d mode.
 Middle mouse button to move, Left mouse to spawn a square, F1 for the debug menu and F2 to spawn 100 squares randomly in the view.

-DelRenderer provides a simple 3D renderer with movement.
-You can enable the debug menu by pressing F1.
+### 3D Mode
+Middle mouse button to rotate, Shift + Middle mouse button to move, Left mouse to spawn a cube, F1 for the debug menu and F2 to spawn 100 cubes randomly in the area.

+## Roadmap
+- To be done.

 ## Contributing